 In terms of choices, each plan requires you to restrict what types of food you eat.
 The Keto diet requires strict limitation of carbohydrates, whereas the Paleo plan steers its adherents away from foods that would not have been available to people before the advent of farming.
 Of course, companies have capitalized on these restrictions to provide a variety of ways for people to feel like they’re not limited at all.

 Many people are unaware of the fact that originally the Keto diet was devised for the treatment of disease.
 It has had significant success in helping patients that have epilepsy, for instance.
 The main aim of this diet is to force the body into a state of ketosis, hence the name.
 Ketosis is the process through which the body burns stored fat rather than carbs for energy.
 To eat keto, dieters need to consume three calories of fat for every calorie of protein or carbohydrate, and that is probably the biggest barrier to success with this diet.
 The vast majority of people around the world would struggle to consume this quantity of fat on a daily basis.

 It is also important to understand that Keto is a very precise way of eating.
 You need to calculate your macro intake daily, along with testing your breath or urine (that’s right) to see if you are in ketosis.
 “Keto-ish” is not good enough!

 If you are eating keto and are metabolically in ketosis, you are burning fat.
 However, If you are not eating the correct ratios of macronutrients and therefore not in ketosis – while still eating high fat – not good!
-Anyone who finds themselves in this situation needs to see our integrated nutritionist for help so that they can develop a plan to correctly eat keto for their body type in order to get all the benefits of this diet.
+Anyone who finds themselves in this situation needs to see our Functional Nutritionist for help so that they can develop a plan to correctly eat keto for their body type in order to get all the benefits of this diet.